ehsan-g/blog/README.md

 -  [Miguel Grinberg](https://blog.miguelgrinberg.com/post/designing-a-restful-api-with-python-and-flask) 's
 post was used for better understanding of Designing a RESTful API with Python and Flask

-“That's one small step for man, one giant leap for mankind.”
+“One small step for man, one giant leap for mankind.”

 - [x] Create DataBase
 - [ ] Receive the wireframes